 With Our Own Eyeswas well received by many within the Earhart research community, though it was poorly marketed and sold poorly.
 It's now a collector's item.
 Four years after its publication, armed with many new findings and insights, I began writing Truth at Last, which makes a far more compelling case for the famed aviatrix’s presence and death on Saipan -- a fact that flies directly in the face of accepted establishment doctrine.
 Because the truth about the fliers' deaths on Saipan is an anathema to our government's longstanding political agenda, the establishment will not be forced to recognize this book's existence without the support of people like you, Americans who are sick of being deceived by this government at every turn, and who are unafraid to demand the truth.
 Amelia Earhart and Fred Noonan deserve much better than to have their fates relegated to the dustbin of alleged historical "mysteries," never to see the light of day.Truth at Last mightwell be their last best chance for historical vindication.

-Now, upon the 75th anniversary of Amelia Earhart's last flight -- and the government-controlled media's disinformation and misdirection that will certainly accompany it -- I respectfully ask for your kind support of Amelia Earhart: The Truth at Last.
-The cause is just and the time is getting very late.
+Now, with the passing of the 76th anniversary of Amelia Earhart's last flight -- and the government-controlled media's disinformation campaign that marked it -- I respectfully ask for your kind support of Amelia Earhart: The Truth at Last.